 A few minutes from downtown Birmingham, folks are trapped in communities with deadly levels of industrial pollution.
 Collegeville, Fairmont and Harriman Park — three of the poorest areas in Birmingham — are boxed in by heavy industry, raining soot and chemicals down on the residents and their property for generations.
 People have been trying to leave for decades, but many are stuck, unable to afford to get out due to declining property values.

 GASP produced a 26-minute, award-winning documentary called “Toxic City: Birmingham’s Dirty Secret” to tell the stories of the residents and the communities that have been affected by this toxic pollution.
-“Toxic City” is now available on DVD.
+To watch the complete film, visit gaspgroup.org/toxiccity.

 Click on an image to open.
 Then right click the image and choose “Save Target As.”